slothbear/farmer_otto/readme.md

 Farmer Otto uses the conventions of the Ruby programming language to specify what Otto should do.
 Some of it might look a little geeky, but there are only a few concepts you need to learn.
 Check the Wiki for tutorials.

 Still too hard?
 Let me know; perhaps we can make it even simpler.
+If someone else has already written a script for your task, you might not have to learn anything -- just run it.